China says U.S. COVID origins report is without credibility

 Critics said the study failed to investigate the Wuhan labs and did not examine the raw data required to understand the virus's early transmission routes.

-The WHO last month established a new Scientific Advisory Group on the Origins of Novel Pathogens (SAGO) and called on China to supply the raw data to help any new investigation.
+The WHO last month established a new Scientific Advisory Group on Pandemic Origins (SAGO) and called on China to supply the raw data to help any new investigation.
 China has declined, citing patient privacy rules.

 ((david.stanway@thomsonreuters.com; +86 21 2083 0066;))